 If you are looking for more budget-friendly flooring options to cool your home, both laminate and luxury vinyl products are resistant to absorbing heat and realistically emulate stone and wood visuals.
 Today’s innovative constructions feature superior engineering and insulating properties for better dimensional stability under heat.
 Not only are these options suitable for every room in the home, but they are also more affordable and quicker to install than tile, stone, and hardwood.

 As you remodel or build your home, consider these cooler flooring options to craft a comfortable environment during the warmer seasons.
-Visit McCools Flooring in Avon, IN and our flooring specialists will help you find styles that match your favorite design aesthetic as well as beat the heat!
+Visit McCools Flooring in Kokomo, IN and our flooring specialists will help you find styles that match your favorite design aesthetic as well as beat the heat!